explocion/b-cude/README.md

 ## The Name

 Byte-by-Byte is BbB in short, where can be further abberivated into `b^3`, where the name `b-cube` comes from.
+This is a protocol inspired by a protocol in labs of EECS 473 at University of Michigan.

 ## The Protocol